 Latest FCDO travel rules for Europe

 While all travel from Britain has been suspended, some Britons need to travel for essential reasons.
 If you’re heading to Europe, we’ve outlined the Foreign, Commonwealth and Development Office (FCDO’s) latest travel guidance.

-The Italian government has restricted travel into Italy until March 5th, meaning only Italian nationals or those with residency can enter the country.
+The Italian government had restricted travel into Italy, meaning only Italian nationals or those with residency can enter the country.
 However, from 7th – 30th April, these restrictions will be lifted.

-While those with exceptional circumstances may be permitted entry, these arrivals will have to download a self-declaration form and produce a negative COVID-19 rapid antigenic or molecular swab test taken no more than 72 hours before departure.
+It’s recommended that only those with exceptional circumstances travel to the country.
+Arrivals will have to download a self-declaration form and produce a negative COVID-19 rapid antigenic or molecular swab test taken no more than 72 hours before departure.